 No cultural resources have been previously documented within the project site; however, a total of 79 historic-age properties have been identified within 0.25 mile of the project site.
-Other than an historic-era refuse deposit (P-34-001378) all are built environment resources that consist of the route of the Transcontinental Railroad, the Northern Electric Railroad, the Alkali Flat Historic District, and numerous commercial and residential properties.
+Other than an historic-era refuse deposits (P-34-001378 and P-34-002360) all of the 87 sites are built environment resources that consist of the route of the Transcontinental Railroad, the Northern Electric Railroad, the Alkali Flat Historic District, and numerous commercial and residential properties.